London’s Best Restaurants Opening in October 2024

 Image courtesy of Delamina

 Covent Garden’s culinary renaissance continues with the opening of Delamina Townhouse this October 2024, a Mediterranean-inspired restaurant housed in a stylish Georgian townhouse.
-With a focus on bold, sun-kissed flavors and fresh, seasonal ingredients, Delamina Townhouse is a must-visit for anyone looking to experience the vibrant cuisine of the Mediterranean right in the heart of London.
+Bright flavours, seasonal plates, and a Georgian backdrop, Delamina Townhouse is Covent Garden’s latest reason to linger a little longer.

-On the menu, expect dishes bursting with Mediterranean flavors—grilled lamb with za’atar, roasted aubergine with tahini, and fresh seafood dishes all prepared with a delicate balance of spices and herbs.
-Early reviews have been glowing, with diners raving about the authenticity of the flavors and the warmth of the service.
-Delamina Townhouse offers a taste of the Mediterranean in a charming, London-centric setting.
+On the menu, dishes are bursting with Mediterranean flavours such as grilled lamb with za’atar, roasted aubergine with tahini, and fresh seafood dishes all prepared with a delicate balance of spices and herbs.

 Author: Laura Scalco